Crease (band): …Six Pack Shy Of Pretty (1998–1999)

 Crease entered the “Dungeon” recording studios in North Miami with Trust in hopes of recording a full-length album to shop with.
 However, five tracks in, the band was almost out of money.
 As luck would have it, “Frustration” was one of the tracks recorded.
 The band released ...Six Pack Shy Of Pretty.
 The band printed 500 copies of the EP and to save money, the CD was shipped in pieces to be assembled by the group.
 The EP was given to a DJ (Kimba), at the rock radio station in town, 94.9 Zeta (WZTA).
 Kimba picked the anthemic “Frustration” to play on “Zeta Goes Local”.
 Program Director Greg Steele of 94.9 Zeta, happened to be listening.
 Steele called the band and told them that “Frustration” has the sound that he envisioned for Zeta and wanted to put the song into a regular rotation to see what would happen.
 A week later, 94.9 Zeta asked the band to open for Dishwalla in front of 8,000 people.
 “Frustration” went to a heavy rotation and hit No. 1.
 Over 7,000 copies of ...Six Pack Shy Of Pretty would be sold.
 Crease signed with New York-based manager, Jamie Schoenfeld, and began shopping for a deal.
 Industry magazine, “Hits”, named Crease the “Hottest Unsigned Band in the Country” during the summer of 1999.
 During this time, other radio stations in Florida would add “Frustration” to their playlists and 94.9 Zeta would release Crease's cover version of “Jenny 867-5309” as the band's second single.
-Crease was added to the “Zetafest” bill, four slots away from headling the show and proved that they had what it took to entertain a crowd of 35,000 Floridians.
+Crease was added to the “Zetafest” bill, four slots away from headlining the show and proved that they had what it took to entertain a crowd of 35,000 Floridians.
 Crease outsold Kid Rock & Metallica, who had new CDs released at that time, in the Miami market for the next 2 weeks.
 Crease spent the rest of the year playing a slew of showcases up and down the East Coast as well as opening for Godsmack, The Goo Goo Dolls, Our Lady Peace, Finger Eleven & Def Leppard.
 The New Times of Broward/Palm Beach voted Crease “Best Local Rock Band of 1999”.
 Smelling success, DM Records resurfaced with claims that they still owned the band.
 The group decided to take legal action against DM Records and wound up settling, instead of letting the matter get drawn out in court.
 With DM out of the way once and for all, Crease signed with Roadrunner Records in December 1999.